Preparing tax returns can be a lucrative full-time or part-time business. And it can be easier than you think to become a tax preparer.

 Certified Public Accountants (CPA)

 CPAs represent the high end of the tax pro spectrum.
 CPAs not only prepare tax returns, they routinely represent clients before the IRS.
 They also perform sophisticated accounting and tax work.
-CPAs are found in large national firms or small local outfits.
+CPAs generally work in large national firms or small local outfits.

 Each states licenses and regulates certified public accountants (CPAs) located in the state.
 Most CPAs major in accounting in college.
 You must have a minimum of 150 hours of college accounting courses to be a CPA.
 You must then pass a comprehensive CPA exam.